Saturday, September 8, 2001

 The Ugly:

-Jose Offerman was just 1 for 4 with 2 strikeouts and an error but scored a run.
+Troy O'Leary was just 1 for 4 with 2 strikeouts but walked, drove in a run and scored a run.

 Final Thoughts: